Migos: 2016–2022: Culture trilogy and mainstream success

+2022–2026: Internal conflict, death of Takeoff and temporary disbandment

 In 2022, the group was rumored to have broken up after Quavo's ex-girlfriend Saweetie had reportedly slept with Offset.
 Quavo alluded to the rift in the song "Messy" and in an interview where he insinuated Offset's lack of loyalty.
 In October 2022, Quavo and Takeoff subsequently released an album without Offset titled Only Built for Infinity Links.

-2022–2023: Death of Takeoff and disbandment

-On November 1, 2022, Takeoff was shot and killed while with Quavo and others at a Houston bowling alley.
+On November 1, 2022, Takeoff was fatally shot while with Quavo and others at a Houston bowling alley.
 The shooting occurred around 2:34 a.m. local time at the 810 Billiards and Bowling Houston.

-On February 22, 2023, Quavo posted a music video for his song "Greatness".
-A song written in dedication to Takeoff, it has been frequently interpreted as confirmation that the group has broken up.

-On June 25, 2023, Quavo and Offset reunited for a tribute performance dedicated to Takeoff at the BET Awards 2023 marking it their final performance as Migos.
+On February 5, 2023, Quavo performed "Without You" in tribute to Takeoff during the "In Memoriam" segment of the 65th Annual Grammy Awards.
+On February 22, 2023, Quavo posted a music video for his song "Greatness", which was interpreted as confirmation that the group has broken up.
+Quavo and Offset later gathered with family to celebrate Takeoff's posthumous birthday on June 18, 2023.
+On June 25, 2023, Quavo and Offset reunited on stage together (for the first time since the group's separation) for a tribute performance dedicated to Takeoff at the BET Awards 2023.
+Offset later clarified that the performance was their way of respectfully ending Migos in honor of Takeoff, while also giving them the opportunity to pay their final public tribute.

-On October 5, 2023, in an interview with Hot 97, Offset officially confirmed that Migos had disbanded.
+On October 5, 2023, in an interview with Hot 97, Offset confirmed that Migos had officially disbanded.
 He conveyed that contrary to popular belief, that the group's disbandment was not due to issues he may have had with Quavo.
-The death of Takeoff, who he described as "the glue" and the "real leader", had ended any possibility of the group continuing.
-He also stated that "it wouldn't be right" to continue the group without him.
-He stated in the same interview that their tribute performance at the BET Awards was their way of respectfully ending Migos in honor of Takeoff, while also giving them the opportunity to pay their final public tribute.
+The death of Takeoff, who he described as "the glue" and the "real leader", had ended any possibility of the group continuing, and said that "it wouldn't be right" to continue the group without him.

+2026-present: Migos reunion and upcoming final album

+In an interview on August 7, 2025, Offset clarified that he and Quavo have continued to maintain their relationship and still speak "every other week".
+On August 14, 2025, when asked about reuniting with Quavo for a new Migos project, Offset said "It’s possible.
+It’s not impossible".

+On May 3, 2026, Offset posted a photo of himself and Quavo in a recording studio to his Instagram story.
+Quavo and Offset's reunion was later officially revealed in a post uploaded by the official Migos Instagram account on May 5, 2026.

+In September 2026, Quavo confirmed that work on a final Migos album is currently underway, and stated he and Offset are on track to finish the album by the end of the year and are planning a subsequent reunion tour.